GSA/digitalgov.gov/content/posts/2015-12-01-analytics-usa-gov-new-features-and-more-data.md

 ---
+url: /2015/12/01/analytics-usa-gov-new-features-and-more-data/
 date: 2015-12-01 1:00:53 -0400
-title: 'Analytics.usa.gov\: New Features and More Data'
+title: 'Analytics.usa.gov: New Features and More Data'
 summary: ' As of writing this post, 25,225 of the 124,878 total visitors on federal government websites participating in the Digital Analytics Program (DAP) are NOT located in the United States.
 And as a result of a'
-authors: [gray-brooks, tlowden, eric-mill, julia-winn, gabriel-ramirez]
+authors:
+  - gray-brooks
+  - tlowden
+  - eric-mill
+  - julia-winn
+  - gabriel-ramirez
 categories:
   - Data
   - Metrics